emerywebster/emerywebster.github.io/work/readytalk.md

 ---
 This story is in-progress and coming soon.

-Below is a list of initiatives from the round of CX work:
+Below is a list of projects from the first set of CX initiatives:

 ### Improve visceral reaction to our core product